 6. Burnish (optional)

-The rocks, water and abrasives are placed in the tumbler’s barrel.
-The barrel is placed on the tumbler base and the barrel is rotated for five to seven days.
-In between each step, the rocks and the barrel are cleaned and the water and abrasives are disposed of properly.
-Clean water and abrasives are added to the barrel with the rocks and the process begins again.
+Place the rocks, water, and abrasives in the tumbler’s barrel, then set the barrel on the tumbler base and rotate it for five to seven days.
+Between each step, clean the rocks and barrel and dispose of the used water and abrasives properly.
+Add fresh water and abrasives with the rocks, and begin the process again.

 Here is a list of what you will need to start tumbling.